AdrianVollmer/speedypy/README.md

 speedypy
 ========

-Measure and visualize you internet speed
+Measure and visualize your internet speed

 Installation
 ------------